-- A. Upon recommendation of the Executive Committee, the Bylaws may be amended by approval of 85% of the quorum present at the ECOS Fall or Spring Meeting or on a conference call. - B. Proposed amendments to Bylaws must be made available to members of the Executive Committee at least 21 days before the day on which the proposed amendment will be considered.
-This will allow members to contact the States they represent and discuss the proposed changes. - C. If the general membership is to vote on the proposed amendments other than at the ECOS Spring or Fall Meeting or by conference call after referral by the Executive Committee, the period allowed for an electronic vote must extend for at least 30 days after the referred amendment is provided to the general membership.
-An amendment considered in this manner must be approved by 85% of the full membership. - D. If the general membership is to vote on the proposed amendments at the Spring Meeting or Fall Meeting, copies of the referred amendments must be made available to members attending the meeting at least 24 hours before a vote is to be taken. - E. The requirements of sections C and D above may be waived upon approval of 75% of general membership.
+- A. Upon recommendation of the Board, the Bylaws may be amended by approval of 85% of the quorum present at the ECOS Fall or Spring Meeting or on a conference call. - B. Proposed amendments to Bylaws must be made available to members of the Board at least 21 days before the day on which the proposed amendment will be considered. - C. If the general membership is to vote on the proposed amendments other than at the ECOS Spring or Fall Meeting or by conference call after referral by the Board, the period allowed for an electronic vote must extend for at least 21 days after the referred amendment is provided to the general membership.
+An amendment considered in this manner must be approved by 85% of the quorum present or voting by proxy. - D. If the general membership is to vote on the proposed amendments at the Spring Meeting or Fall Meeting, copies of the referred amendments must be made available to members attending the meeting at least 24 hours before a vote is to be taken. - E. The requirements of sections C and D above may be waived upon approval of 75% of general membership.
 The proxy vote requirements contained in II.C apply to this vote.